eLyKseeR/elykseer-cpp/tests/cpp/elykseer-cpp-ut.md

-# Unit tests for eLyKseeR-base
+# Unit tests for eLyKseeR-cpp

-all entries here are parsed and used in source code generation and subsequentially be compiled and linked against the elykseer-base library.
+all entries here are parsed and used in source code generation and subsequentially be compiled and linked against the elykseer-cpp library.

 ## unit tests